 This is a complete remake of the Libya terrain made by Dave and further tweaked by Wrench during the years.

 The entire terrain has been retargetized and hand-tiled to a great extent using a different, more complete tileset; Sicily, Greece and Tunisia no longer are barren, deserted lands as seen in the original.
 Major rivers have been added and mimic Real World courses as accurately as possible.
-Numerous target areas have been added in order to expand playability, targets of opportunity and year span.
+Numerous target areas have been added in order to expand playability, targets of opportunity and year range.

 This terrain features a fresh new 250m resolution heightmap (instead of the stock 500m resolution), allowing for greater details and precision in elevation changes; overall it provides the whole terrain with a better look.

 The terrain spans from June 28, 1980 to October 31, 2011 (the official end of NATO's Operation Unified Protector); it is designed for Operation El Dorado Canyon, the Gulf of Sidra incidents of 1981 and 1989, Operation Odyssey Dawn and the subsequent Operation Unified Protector.
 Also, a specific Red Side target has been added inside Tunisia (Blue Side) territory, meant for Operation Wooden Leg.

 Targets reflect Real World events as accurately as possible; for instance, some airfields won't be available after a certain date and/or will change name according to historic changes.
 Off Map Airbases have been added and long range AI flights can be generated from them, if you have SF2NA.
 All main targets have been placed accurately in their Real World locations.
 Expect to see temples at historic sites!